org-cloudbees-dragan/traditional-ha/README.md

 * If not done earlier, request a license (first option in the screen "Request trial license")
 * Click on the pre-provisioned controller "ha" in the Operations Center UI
 * Add `http://client.ha` and click `push configuration` and `join operations center`
 * Now you are on a Controller running in HA/HS mode.
-A test Pipeline job using an SSH agent is already running
+  * A test Pipeline job using an SSH agent is already running
+  * It takes some minutes until the second Controller joins, then the Pipeline resumes

 # Files